Every author has a unique writing process.

 That means there are millions of ways to write a book…

-For those of you who love to write or want to write your first book, I’ll share with you the 7 key steps to writing a book that’s ready to be professionally published.
+For those of you who love to write or want to learn how to write your first book, I’ll share with you the 7 key steps to writing a book that’s ready to be professionally published.

 How To Write a Book You Can be Proud of